greg-raven/Uncommon-Sense/_posts/2021-02-26-free-market-benefits.md

 tag: 'Ron Paul'
 ---

-It’s amazing that people don’t understand that the more the market is involved and the smaller the government, the lower the price, the better the distribution, and the higher the quality.
+It's amazing that people don't understand that the more the market is involved and the smaller the government, the lower the price, the better the distribution, and the higher the quality.